 Exercise is a good way to maintain your health through recovery, rehabilitation and the rest of your life.
-Exercise can keep you fit and healthy – physically and mentally – to reduce the chance of another stroke and to improve your quality of life, and can be done from the comfort of your own home during coronavirus self-isolation.
+Exercise can keep you fit and healthy – physically and mentally – to reduce the chance of another stroke and to improve your quality of life, and can be done from the comfort of your own home.
 But stroke is a complex condition, which can impact your ability to exercise safely.
 An individualised exercise plan by a physiotherapist will set you up properly to meet your needs and abilities.

 - Community fitness providers are being trained to deliver exercise programs that are suitable for people recovering from a stroke.

 - Programs are being developed and evaluated to enable stroke survivors to exercise independently, at home or in community groups.

 Talk to your healthcare providers - before you leave the hospital - about programs in your community.

 - Talk to your stroke team about whether or not you are ready to exercise before starting any program.